How to write an seo-optimized article that can rank in Google?

 Step 2: For SEO, first explain what the reader is going to read Just as with the introduction to a book or at the start of your presentation, it is necessary to make it clear what you are going to say.
 So if your title is about the depression of Van Gogh, tell what you're going to say about it and why it's relevant.

 Search engines like Google want to see a direct link between your title and your introduction for their SEO.
 Be as specific as possible about your introduction, and don't dwell on details or side issues.
+Als make sure to use words that people search for.

 Step 3: Make a logical subdivision into chapters and subchapters It is very creative or artistic when you can write an article in which you go backward and forward in time.
 It's also great if you can write 2000 words without a chapter layout that keeps the reader captivated.
 Unfortunately, for search engines, this is a drama.